tomcouperus/Space-Simulation/Readme.md

 # Jupiter Asteroid Simulation

+## How to make experiment
+The base situation is the `Basic Setup` scene in the Unity project.
+Any time you want to test some deviation, copy the scene and rename it.
+Follow the instructions in the Debug Log on what to do.
+The results of that simulation will be saved in the `Data` folder in a file with the same name as the scene.

+**Make sure to stop play mode in the editor to properly finish the json object**

 ## Data
 The following data is taken from Wikipedia.
 <!-- TODO: check if NASA's or spacereference.org has different data -->